 AI is already being used to generate responses using existing online training resources.
 In the near future, AI can be used to generate the entire content of an eLearning course, taking away a huge load from the instructional designers.

 5. Personalize Learning

 Delivering the same form of content to every single learner is a very common approach in corporate training.
 It can indeed be quite overwhelming for a trainer to cater to and meet the needs of every learner.
 But this one-size-fits-all approach is definitely not appropriate as everybody has their own style and pace of learning.

-AI can be used to track the previous performance of an individual and use that data to alter the current learning material, thus providing a Within an eLearning course, AI can track learners’ progress, which will help identify the areas where each learner lacks proficiency thus altering the material accordingly.
+AI can be used to track the previous performance of an individual and use that data to alter the current learning material, thus providing a personalized learning experience.
+Within an eLearning course, AI can track learners’ progress, which will help identify the areas where each learner lacks proficiency thus altering the material accordingly.